KGW: New studios and expansion

+From 1985 to 1988, KGW produced a local game show, On the Spot, hosted by Larry Blackmar Born out of the idea that people would respond to local residents as contestants, the show featured multiple-choice questions and required contestants to remember how many questions have been asked in each category.
+The decision to produce a local game show in-house was seen as unusual.
+Ratings for On the Spot, which aired weeknights at 6:30 p.m., lagged for the first season, but a jump in February led to a renewal; despite running in third place in the time slot, it was renewed for its third season in 1987–88.
+However, when KGW acquired rights to syndicated reruns of The Cosby Show, On the Spot was canceled.

 King Broadcasting Company put itself up for sale in 1990, citing the age of its majority owners, Patsy Bullitt Collins and Harriet Stimson Bullitt, the daughters of the late Dorothy Bullitt.
 It accepted an offer from the Providence Journal Company in 1991, and the transaction closed the following year.
 King Broadcasting retained KGW radio, a full-service Top 40 station that flipped to talk in 1988, but shut down its separate programming in 1991, simulcasting its FM sister KINK.

 The Belo Corporation purchased the Providence Journal Company in 1996.
 From 2001 to 2005, as part of a national association between Pax and NBC, KGW managed the operations of KPXG-TV (channel 22), Portland's Pax station, via a sales agreement; operations moved into KGW's studios.
 In the 2000s, KGW also provided services to KPOU, Portland's Univision station.

 KGW's logo used from September 1999 to January 21, 2008.

 KGW's logo used from January 22, 2008, to July 21, 2014.